-The fund has sustainable investment as an objective, and it has attained this goal during the reference period by making its first investment into the development of renewable energy production facilities (referred to as "Development portfolio").
+The fund has sustainable investment as an objective, and it has attained this goal during the reference period by investing in the development of renewable energy production facilities, and battery energy storage (referred to as 'Development portfolio') as well as the construction of the battery energy storage asset.
+The fund made its first investments into battery energy storage asset and a second investment into the Development portfolio.

-The financial market participant (Taaleri Energia Fund Management, 'the manager') has assessed that the fund development portfolio will contribute to significant CO_2 emission offsets or avoidance and its investments will be EU Taxonomy-aligned investments once they reach the constructional or operational phase.
-Before that and during the reference period, the development portfolio sustainability was ensured by fully controlling the development process, meaning that the manager ensured that the development process followed EU Taxonomy's criteria relating to the substantial contribution to climate change mitigation as well as set DNSH criteria, were able to decide the projects' layouts, and planned materials, and ensure transparent and fair communication with during the stakeholder engagement processes.
+The financial market participant (Taaleri Energia Fund Management, 'the manager') has assessed that the fund development portfolio will contribute to significant CO2 emission offsets or avoidance and its investments will be EU Taxonomy-aligned investments once they reach the constructional or operational phase.
+Before that and during the reference period, the development portfolio investments sustainability was ensured by fully controlling the development process, meaning that the manager ensured that the development process followed EU Taxonomy's criteria relating to the substantial contribution to climate change mitigation as well as set DNSH criteria for that environmental goal and economic activity, and therefore was able to decide the projects' layouts, and planned materials, and ensure transparent and fair communication during the stakeholder engagement processes.
+During the reference period, major of the fund investments were in the development phase.